BBVAEngineering/ember-cli-workbox/README.md

 But if you want to take control of what is the state of serviceWorker, do not activate clientsClaim and skipWaiting.
 The recomendation is using ServiceWorkerService that triggers the following events:

-- `registrationComplete`: sw successfully registered
+- registrationComplete: sw successfully registered
-- `registrationError`: sw not registered
+- registrationError: sw not registered
-- `newSWActive`: new sw controlling page
+- activated: new sw controlling page
-- `newSWWaiting`: new sw waiting for controlling page
+- waiting: new sw waiting for controlling page
+- updated: updated sw controlling page, need refresh
-- `unregistrationComplete`: all sw are unregistered
+- unregistrationComplete: all sw are unregistered

 ### Why and how to use this events?